• Skip to main content

 It is the fourth building block of health-related fitness, along with cardio fitness, healthy body composition, and muscular strength.

-A common fitness assessment for muscular endurance is the push-up test, where you do as many push-ups as possible in 60 seconds.
+A standard fitness assessment for muscular endurance is the push-up test, in which you perform as many push-ups as possible in 60 seconds.

-You can improve your muscular endurance by doing normal activities for a longer duration.
+You can improve your muscular endurance by performing everyday activities for extended periods.

 For example, you can extend your continuous walking time up to 30 minutes.

-Once you can do thirty minutes, walk up to forty-five minutes or an hour.
+Once you can do 30 minutes, walk for 45 minutes or an hour.

-Similarly, you can do push-ups, calisthenics exercises, bodyweight squats, sit-ups, or a beginner bodyweight workout plan in only 30 minutes.
+Similarly, you can do push-ups, calisthenics, bodyweight squats, sit-ups, or a beginner bodyweight workout plan in just 30 minutes.

-Another great workout that builds incredible muscular endurance, as well as strength, is the 20-rep squat program.
+Another great workout that builds incredible muscular endurance and strength is the 20-rep squat program.

-However, when you are starting out on your fitness journey, running, walking, or the elliptical is the safest bet.
+However, when you are starting on your fitness journey, running, walking, or using the elliptical is the safest bet.

 Gradual improvement is always better than burning yourself out for a week and dropping your training altogether.